Submitting a Plant Sample

 For Dutch elm disease, oak wilt*, and Verticillium wilt testing, branch specimens should consist of four to six pieces, measuring 6 to 8 inches long, and 1/2 to 1 inch think.

-*For suspected oak wilt samples, send sample overnight and include ice in the packet.
+*For suspected oak wilt samples, follow the instructions on the oak wilt sampling checklist.
+Send the samples overnight and include ice in the packet.
 If the sample cannot be sent right away, it needs to be refrigerated.

 When submitting cankers, include the portion of the branch at the border between discolored and healthy bark.